chesedo/jQuery-liveVal/README.md

-#jQuery-liveVal
+# jQuery-liveVal

 My jQuery plugin to allow live validation on form elements - uses Twitter Bootstrap v2.3.2 tooltip.
+This is someting I created last year for a project and still needs some work - my first jQuery plugin.

-##USING THIS PLUGIN
+## USING THIS PLUGIN
 Simple call it on any single input - multiple not supported, eg. `$('#input-one').validate(options, checker)`

 ### Options